 We would be fools to say such a thing.
 And sooner or later, fools are made to pay for their foolishness.

 We need change.
 And we need it soon.

 * * *

 Unfortunately, many times when change occurs in the world, it is often external, the replacement of a set of rules with a new one.
-I believe that, just like our inherent desire for a world of prosperity and peace – an idyllic Eden – which are not bad desires at all, we humans also have the tendency to avoid the hardships of personal responsibility, and the toil of discovering of one’s own unique design, the hidden potential and its realisation.
-I think that, this tendency, for the most part, is in fact rooted in the longing for Eden, and so, is it not harmful by itself.
-However, when not engaged head-on and overcome, it can lead the individual to a lifestyle of compromise, which might evolve into emotional and spiritual numbness, and then give birth to corruption – and this is the best scenario.
-An example of the worst one would be tyranny and oppression; after all, dictators seem to be elected by groups of people who are either willingly avoiding the pain of knowing themselves and thinking for themselves, or are too desperate to care.
-Mostly, it is the second; sometimes, it is both.
+I believe that, just like our inherent desire for a world of prosperity and peace for all — which are not bad desires at all — we humans also have the tendency to avoid the hardships of personal responsibility, and the toil behind the process of discovery of one’s own unique design, potential, and place in the world.

 No matter how one might suffer inside.